Joliekhaled/Milestone_4/README.md

 The server will start on `http://localhost:3000` (or the port specified in your `.env` file).

-Live App Link: https://joliekhaled.github.io/Milestone_4/ But it needs MangoDB and serve initialization.
+Live App Link: https://joliekhaled.github.io/Milestone_4/

+ But it needs MangoDB and server initialization.
 ## API Endpoints

 ### Authentication Endpoints